mrOranger/Javascript/Typescript/README.md

 }
 ```

 what will be the returned type of that function?
 If you write this function in a IDE and hover using the mouse, you probably see `void`.
-However, the function actually returns something, thus `void` does not make sense, insted, the function returns `never`, meaning that neither `void` will be returned.
+However, the function actually returns something, thus `void` does not make sense, instead, the function returns `never`, meaning that neither `void` will be returned.

 In fact, if you try to assign the resulting value to a variable, and you print the variable itself, you will see that `undefined` won't be printed, but an error will be thrown in the console.

 ## Object Oriented Programming

-Even thought in JavaScript OOP is a well known concept, in TypeScript it is improved in such a way as introducing concepts like: propertie's and method's visibility, inheritance and generic programming.
+Even thought in JavaScript OOP is a well known concept, in TypeScript it is improved in such a way as introducing concepts like: properties and method's visibility, inheritance and generic programming.
 In this section, we will not have a look on the basic's OOP concepts, moreover, we will see how these are implemented in TypeScript and how they differ respect to JavaScript.

-### Classe's basis concepts and visibility operators
+### Class's basis concepts and visibility operators

 A **Class** is nothing more than a blueprint for an **Object**, moreover, in TypeScript we can specify the types of methods and properties, and also use **visibility operators** in a way that control the access to them.
 Let's take a look at the following example in JavaScript, where we would like to implement a `Person` class: